Paul McCartney gets wish, is in last Dandy comic

-LONDON (Reuters) - Paul McCartney will fulfill a lifelong wish on Tuesday when he appears in the final print edition of Britain’s longest-running children’s comic The Dandy, a favorite of the ex-Beatle when he was growing up in Liverpool.
+LONDON, Dec 3 (Reuters) - Paul McCartney will fulfill a lifelong wish on Tuesday when he appears in the final print edition of Britain’s longest-running children’s comic The Dandy, a favourite of the ex-Beatle when he was growing up in Liverpool.

 The comic that brought beloved characters including pie-eating cowboy Desperate Dan and Korky the Cat to millions of homes is going digital-only from Tuesday, 75 years after it was first published.